mdbenito/nonlinear-kirchhoff/README.md

 # Linear Kirchhoff model in FEniCS

-A C++ implementation in FEniCS of the non linear Kirchhoff model using non-conforming Discrete Kirchhoff Triangles as described in [1].
+A C++ implementation in FEniCS of the nonlinear Kirchhoff model using non-conforming Discrete Kirchhoff Triangles as described in [1].

-Test for DKT elements and discrete gradient flow...
+This serves as another test for DKT elements and a first implementation of a discrete gradient flow using FEniCS.

+## To do

+For now this is little more than a stub.
+The **plan** is:

+1. Implement the discrete isometry constraint.
+See `IsometryConstraint`.
+I should try and make this parallelizable, and be careful with the initialisation of the sparsity pattern.
+See DiscreteOperators.h in the dolfin sources for a guide.
+1. Piece together a `BlockMatrix` for the linear system using the system matrix from `LinearKirchhoff` and the `IsometryConstraint`.
+1. Hack together the gradient flow and solution.
+1. Improve the hackish implementation of `DKTGradient`.
+In particular ensure parallel operation is possible.
+1. Improve the hackish implementation of `KirchhoffAssembler`.
+In particular ensure parallel operation is possible.
+Ditto for `HermiteDirichletBC`.

 ## Dependencies